Skip to main content

 The risk taken by insurers is the biggest factor in deciding how much they charge you on the monthly premiums.

-To get cheap over 60s life insurance you should compare a range of policies across the market, but more importantly, you should lower the risk you pose to the insurers.
+To get cheap over 60s life insurance you should compare a range of policies across the market.
+But more importantly, you should try to lower the risk you pose to the insurers.

-You're only going to get older, so your risk can only go higher, but if you're a smoker, drink regularly and have a poor medical history, then your risk will drastically increase.
+You're only going to get older, so your risk can only go higher.
+But, if you're a smoker, drink regularly and have a poor medical history, your risk will drastically increase.

 Women may find that they get a cheaper deal than men because insurers find that they tend to live longer.
-Keeping healthy will improve your chances of lowering the cost of your premiums, so it's worth doing so before considering life insurance for over 60s.
+But keeping healthy will improve your chances of lowering the cost of your premiums, regardless of your gender.

 Read on to find out how to get the best life insurance for over 60s that's right for you and your family.